stephanbracke/intermagnet-technical-manual/chapters/submitdata/subpreldata.rst

 .. _sub_dat_prel_probs:

-Common Problems With Data Transmission
+Common Problems with Data Transmission
 --------------------------------------

 The two most common problems are in incorrectly implemented